Mickey Mouse Clubhouse

 The series' unique mix of elements is a can't-miss recipe: Take some of the world's most beloved animated characters, and have them talk directly to viewers and engage them in activities.
 Throw in a magical, fanciful, shape-shifting clubhouse; an exciting adventure; some elements of time-tested fairy tales; and a few modern, computer-generated gadgets to keep the show current.
 Add a dash of CGI, with its vibrant colors and characters that look as if they might jump off the screen at any moment, and kids are sure to be hooked.

-What's really great is that, in addition to the dazzling visuals, the series keeps the viewer's brain engaged almost continually -- there's always something to count, find, identify, or compare.
+What's really great is that, in addition to the dazzling visuals, Mickey Mouse Clubhouse keeps the viewer's brain engaged almost continually -- there's always something to count, find, identify, or compare.
 Mickey is constantly in your face (in a good way) -- asking questions, acknowledging viewers' answers, cheering them on, and giving kudos for a job well done.
 He and his pals make each journey so much fun that preschoolers will forget they're actually working their brain.

 Families can talk about...

-Families can talk about each episode's theme or challenge and what elements the story involved.
+Families can talk about the theme or challenge of each episode of Mickey Mouse Clubhouse and what elements the story involved.
 Which characters were involved?
 Did they use any of Mickey's special tools or gadgets?

 Did Mickey and his friends ask you to help them?
 What did they ask you to do?
 Did you play any games?
 What did the games involve?